-In 2004, the Standing Committee adopted Recommendation No.111 (2004) on the proposed navigable waterway through the Bystroe estuary (Danube Delta), inviting Ukraine to suspend works, except for the completion of phase I, and not to proceed with phase II of the project until certain conditions were met.
+The same year the Standing Committee adopted Recommendation No.111 (2004) on the proposed navigable waterway through the Bystroe estuary (Danube Delta), inviting Ukraine to suspend works, except for the completion of phase I, and not to proceed with phase II of the project until certain conditions were met.

-Ukraine did not send a delegate to the Standing Committee meeting in 2008, but they sent information to the Secretariat afterwards, concerning the repeal of the Final Decision regarding Phase II of the Project and confirming that the amended and updated EIA documentation would be sent to the Secretariat, and that measures would be undertaken to ensure public consultation and participation on this Project.
+In 2008, Ukraine informed the Secretariat of the repeal of the Final Decision regarding Phase II of the Project, confirmed that the amended and updated EIA documentation would be sent to the Secretariat, and that measures would be undertaken to ensure public consultation and participation on this Project.
 Furthermore, the Secretariat was informed that a document entitled "Draft Time-Schedule" had been signed with the Romanian authorities for further mutual implementation of the steps to be taken by both countries.